 Joint injections are a valuable treatment option for painful conditions affecting the joints, helping to reduce inflammation and pain, often for several months.
 The team at Douglas Family Medicine in Castle Rock, Colorado, provides outstanding services for patients who have painful joints, including offering joint injections.
-Call Douglas Family Medicine today if you have painful joints, or book an appointment online.
+Call Douglas Family Medicine today if you have painful joints, or book an appointment today.

 If you have joint pain, the treatment you receive at Douglas Family Medicine depends on the cause of your condition, and where possible conservative treatment solutions including medication and physical therapies are effective in relieving pain and restoring function.
 Joint injection use is typically reserved for when the problem doesn’t improve after trying the most conservative options.

 Joint injections can be helpful for patients who have conditions such as: